 Today is Presidents' Day in the USA and a good opportunity to share this tiny tribute to Abraham Lincoln.
-My friend Barb made it for my February birthday a couple years ago.
+My friend Barb at Fun with Barb made it for my February birthday a couple years ago.
 Barb’s love of history and collecting Americana has inspired her to make several quilts featuring U.S. presidents.

 It's a miniature medallion quilt, about 8"x10", with a portrait of Lincoln in the center.
 The three frames surrounding Abe couldn't be simpler, but because of Barb's savvy fabric choices, they add richness and texture to the piece.